eclipse-iceoryx/iceoryx/doc/website/advanced/installation-guide-for-contributors.md

 LD_LIBRARY_PATH=/your/path/to/lib iox-roudi
 ```

-If you want to share iceoryx to other users, you can also create a debian package.
-You can create it by calling: `./tools/iceoryx_build_test.sh package` where it will be deployed into the `build_package` folder.
+If you want to share iceoryx to other users, you can create a debian package.
+This can be done by using: `./tools/iceoryx_build_test.sh package` where it will be deployed into the `build_package` folder.

 !!! note
-    The CMake libraries exports their dependencies for easier integration.
+    The CMake libraries export their dependencies for easier integration.
 This means that you do not need to do a `findpackage()` to all the dependencies.
 For example, you don't need to call `findpackage(iceoryx_utils)` when you have it done for iceoryx_posh.
 It includes it already.